kubernetes-sigs/krew/docs/USER_GUIDE.md

 ## Uninstalling Krew

-Installing `krew` is as easy as deleting its installation directory.
+Uninstalling `krew` is as easy as deleting its installation directory.

 To find `krew`'s installation directory, run: